jozefg/blog/posts/2014-12-23-impredicative.md

       ScopedLens {getScopedLens :: Lens s t a b}
 ```

-This means that instead of impredicative types we just eed rank N
+This means that instead of impredicative types we just need rank N
 types, which are much more polished.

 ## Wrap Up